Yan Liben

 Yan Liben (閻立本 (Yán Lìběn, Yen Li-pen); c.
 600 – 14 November 673), posthumous name Baron Wenzhen of Boling (博陵文貞男), was a Chinese architect, painter, and politician during the early Tang dynasty.
 His most famous work, possibly the only genuine survival, is the Thirteen Emperors Scroll.
 He also painted the Portraits at Lingyan Pavilion, under Emperor Taizong of Tang, commissioned in 643 to commemorate 24 of the greatest contributors to Emperor Taizong's reign, as well as 18 portraits commemorating the 18 great scholars who served Emperor Taizong when he was the Prince of Qin.
 Yan's paintings included painted portraits of various Chinese emperors from the Han dynasty (202 BC–220 AD) up until the Sui dynasty (581–618) period.
 His works were highly regarded by the Tang writers Zhu Jingxuan and Zhang Yanyuan, who noted his paintings were "works among the glories of all times".

-From the years 669 to 673, Yan Liben also served as a chancellor under Emperor Taizong's son Emperor Gaozong (r.
-649–683).
+From the years 669 to 673, Yan Liben also served as a chancellor under Emperor Taizong's son Emperor Gaozong.